ridibooks/lightweight-rest-tester/README.md

 [![Coverage Status](https://coveralls.io/repos/github/ridibooks/lightweight-rest-tester/badge.svg?branch=HEAD)](https://coveralls.io/github/ridibooks/lightweight-rest-tester?branch=HEAD)

 # lightweight-rest-tester
 A lightweight REST API testing framework written in Python (working with 2.7 ~ 3.6).
 It reads test cases from JSON files and then generates and executes unittest of Python.
-It supports five HTTP methods, *GET*, *POST*, *PUT*, *UPDATE* and *DELETE*.
+It supports five HTTP methods, *GET*, *POST*, *PUT*, *PATCH* and *DELETE*.

 ## 1. Getting Started
 Write your test cases into JSON files and pass their locations (directory) as the argument: